 Rent paid by a lessee or sublessee that is a "related party tenant" of ours will not be qualifying income for purposes of the two gross income tests applicable to REITs.
 An exception is provided, however, for leases of "qualified lodging facilities" to a TRS so long as the hotels are managed by an "eligible independent contractor" and certain other requirements are satisfied.
 After the consummation of the Marriott sale transaction, we will lease or sublease our Gaylord Hotels properties to TRS lessees, and such TRS lessees will have engaged Marriott as a third-party hotel manager.
 Prior to the completion of the REIT conversion, we will lease the Radisson Hotel at Opryland to a TRS lessee, and such TRS lessee will engage a third-party hotel manager.
-We believe Marriott and any other third-party hotel manager that our TRS lessees may engage in the future will qualify as "eligible independent contractor," the third-party hotel manager must not own, directly or through its stockholders, more than 35% of Granite's outstanding shares, and no person or group of persons can own more than 35% of Granite's outstanding shares and the shares (or ownership interest) of the third-party hotel manager, taking into account certain ownership attribution rules.
+We believe Marriott and any other third-party hotel manager that our TRS lessees may engage in the future will qualify as "eligible independent contractors" for federal income tax purposes.
+Among other requirements, to qualify as an "eligible independent contractor," the third-party hotel manager must not own, directly or through its stockholders, more than 35% of Granite's outstanding shares, and no person or group of persons can own more than 35% of Granite's outstanding shares and the shares (or ownership interest) of the third-party hotel manager, taking into account certain ownership attribution rules.
 The ownership attribution rules that apply for purposes of these 35% thresholds are complex, and monitoring actual and constructive ownership of Granite's shares by the third-party hotel manager and their owners may not be practical.
 Accordingly, there can be no assurance that these ownership levels will not be exceeded.